U.S. is top contributor to plastic waste, report shows

 The United States contributes more to this deluge than any other nation, according to the analysis, generating about 287 pounds of plastics per person.
-Overall, the U.S. produced 42 million metric tons of plastic waste in In 2016 — almost twice as much as China, and more than the entire European Union combined.
+Overall, the United States produced 42 million metric tons of plastic waste in 2016 — almost twice as much as China, and more than the entire European Union combined.

-“The volume is astounding,” said Monterey Bay Aquarium’s chief conservation and science officer Margaret Spring, who chaired the NAS committee, in an interview.
+“The volume is astounding,” said Monterey Bay Aquarium’s chief conservation and science officer, Margaret Spring, who chaired the NAS committee, in an interview.

 The vast majority of plastics are made from fossil fuels, and some can take hundreds of years to decompose.